 The gang was wasting no time.
 While Dr Ayliffe was flattening St Edward’s Crown so that he could stuff it under his clerical robe, one of his friends was sawing the royal sceptre in two so that it would fit under his clothes, while a third man, comically, stuffed the orb down his trousers.
 But now their plan began to unravel.
 Spitting out his gag, Edwards shouted: “Treason!
 Murder!
 The crown is stolen!”

-Dropping the sceptre, the robbers tried to make a run for it, guards firing at them across the Tower complex.
+Dropping the sceptre, the robbers tried to make a run for it, guard firing at them across the Tower complex.
 In the confusion of the chase, they dropped the orb and the crown, too, and at last the king’s men had them.
 At the centre of the melee was the so-called Dr Ayliffe, apparently quite undaunted by his failure.
 “It was a gallant attempt, however unsuccessful!” he loudly remarked.
 “It was for a crown!”

 By the time the ringleader was dragged before Charles II, his real identity had been revealed.
 Far from being an ordinary country parson, he was the splendidly named Colonel Thomas Blood, an Irish-born adventurer who had fought for both sides in the Civil War and engaged in various conspiracies since the Restoration.
 And far from feeling sorry for his adventure, he seemed positively proud of it, telling his captors that he would answer only to the king in person.